mikip65/TsFile_doc/Installation.md

 		```
 		Then, all the jars can be get in folder named `lib/`.
 Import `lib/*.jar` to your project.

-* For maven users: Comiple source codes and deploy to your local repository in three steps:
+* Using as a maven dependency: Comiple source codes and deploy to your local repository in three steps:
 	* Get the source codes

 		```